 - In a nod to The Shining example above, The Simpsons "Treehouse of Horror" parody had Bart cheating by using a chainsaw.
 Groundskeeper Willie gets understandably annoyed at first.

 - Homer gets lost in one of these in "Stop or My Dog Will Shoot".

-- An episode of The Critic has Duke with his own hedge maze where both Pope John Paul II and Don King are lost in it and conversing on ways to get out of it.
+- An episode of The Critic has Duke with his own hedge maze, where both Pope John Paul II and Don King are lost in it and discussing ways to get out of it.